Jamie drizzling honey on top of a fig tart

 • Targeting/advertising cookies.
 These third-party cookies record your visit to our website, the pages you have visited and the links you have followed.
 Our advertising partners use this information to make our website and the advertising displayed on it more relevant to your interests.

 Because the online data collected through cookies and similar technology is shared with our advertising partners, when you are on another website, you may be shown advertising based on your browsing patterns on jamieoliver.com.
-We may also show you advertising on jamieoliver.com based on your browsing patterns on other sites that we have obtained from our advertising partners.
+We may also show you advertising on jamieoliver.com website based on your browsing patterns on other sites that we have obtained from our advertising partners.

 How long will cookies stay on my device?